zaiisao/Documentation/en/Interactive Gaming/game_cpp.md

 </tbody>
 </table>

 > [3] Whether 720p or above can be supported depends on the device.
 If the device cannot support 1080p, the frame rate will be lower than the one listed in the table.
 Agora optimizes the video in lower-end devices.
-Contact [support@agora.io](mailto:support@agora.io) for special requirements.

 #### Sets the Local Video View (setupLocalVideo)